top of page

 For example, if you have a 2.5% solution, that is 25mg per mL.
 This means that 0.1cc delivers approximately 2.5mg of Toltrazuril.

-Toltrazuril Dosage Formula
+Toltrazuril Dosage for Dogs - Dosage Formula

 Please do not contact me regarding dosage information.